 In addition to the Environmental Defense Centers, we are also partners in Oil Spill Response Limited (OSRL), a specialized oil spill emergency response institution that provides support with resources for complementary action in the event of a national or international response.

 Due to the increase in fuel thefts in our pipelines, which pose great risks of leaks, explosions and fires, in 2019 we launched the Petrobras Integrated Pipeline Protection Program (Pró-Dutos).
 In 2020, even during a pandemic, we carried out six regional simulated exercises 100% remotely, with the use of digital tools.

 |Leaked Volume of Petroleum and Derivatives – Vazo (m3)|

-The volumes of oil leaked related to our operation are computed (does not include clandestine derivations) of all occurrences that individually account for the volume leaked above a barrel (0.159m3) and which have reached water bodies or non-waterproofed soil.
-The total of 415.3 m³ is equivalent to about 2,612 barrels.
+*The volumes of oil spilled related to our operation (does not include clandestine derivations) are computed for all occurrences that individually account for a spilled volume above one barrel (0.159m3 ) and that reached water bodies or unsealed soil.
+The total of 216.5 m³ is equivalent to about 1,365.5 barrels.

 * Average peer group: data on leaked volumes extracted from sustainability or similar reports published by the companies that make up our peer group.
-As of the closing of this report, not all data regarding volumes leaked by companies in our peer group for 2019 had been released.
+As of the close of this report, not all data regarding volumes leaked by companies in our peer group for 2020 had been released.